Desperate Housewives: Production crew

 Cherry, Tom Spezialy, and Michael Edelstein served as executive producers for the show's first two seasons.
 Spezialy, who also served as a staff writer, left his previous position as writer and executive producer for Dead Like Me to join the Desperate Housewives crew.
 He had also worked as writer and co-executive producer on several shows, among them Ed, Jack and Jill, and Parker Lewis Can't Lose, while Edelstein had been the executive producer of Threat Matrix and Hope & Faith.

 Second season conflicts arose among the executive producers.
 Subsequently, Edelstein left the show mid-season, and by the season's end, so did Spezialy.
 For the third year, Cherry was joined by award-winning writer and producer Joe Keenan—of Frasier fame—and television movie producer George W. Perkins, who had been a crew member of Desperate Housewives since the show's conception.
 Although receiving praise for his work on the show, Keenan chose to leave Desperate Housewives after one season to pursue other projects.
 Replacing him as executive producer for season 4 was Bob Daily, who had joined the crew as a writer and co-executive producer during season 3.
 Daily's previous work include writing for the animated series Rugrats, and for Frasier.
 Also joining Cherry, Perkins, and Daily for season 4 were John Pardee and Joey Murphy, who had been with the series since the beginning.
 Both had also worked on Cherry's previous show, The Crew, in 1995, as well as on the sitcom Cybill.

-In the first four seasons, Larry Shaw and David Grossman have been the most prolific directors, together directing more than half of the episodes.
+In the first four seasons, Larry Shaw and David Grossman were the most prolific directors, together directing more than half of the episodes.